 We are developing a pipeline of product candidates using our proprietary RNA technologies for severe genetic disorders.
 We believe that targeting the mRNA to restore the production of functional protein is a unique approach that offers advantages versus small molecule, gene therapy and other therapeutic approaches.
 However, the scientific research that forms the basis of our efforts to develop product candidates is both preliminary and limited.
 The mechanism of action of our compounds could be different from what we today hypothesize.
 Also, we may discover that the molecules we develop do not possess certain properties required for a drug to be effective, such as the ability to remain stable in the human body for the period of time required for the drug to reach the target tissue or the ability to cross the cell wall and enter into cells within the target tissue for effective delivery.
 We may spend substantial funds attempting to introduce these properties and may never succeed in doing so.
-For example, while we have discovered and are developing our novel Axiomer RNA editing technology, there can be no assurance that we will be able to leverage our technology to create viable product candidates based on RNA technologies may demonstrate different chemical and pharmacological properties in humans than they do in laboratory studies or animals.
-Even if our product candidates have successful results in animal studies, they may not demonstrate the same chemical and pharmacological properties in humans than they do in laboratory studies or animals.
+For example, while we have discovered and are developing our novel Axiomer RNA editing technology, there can be no assurance that we will be able to leverage our technology to create viable product candidates to advance into the clinic, or develop those candidates to submit for regulatory approval.
+In addition, product candidates based on RNA technologies may demonstrate different chemical and pharmacological properties in humans than they do in laboratory studies or animals.
 Even if our product candidates have successful results in animal studies, they may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems or other existing treatments in unforeseen, ineffective or harmful ways.
-Our RNA technologies may provoke an unwanted immune response, or immunogenicity, which may neutralize the therapeutic effects of our product candidates and could result in harmful outcomes for patien
+Our RNA technologies may provoke an unwanted immune response, or immunogenicity, which may neutralize the therapeutic effects of our product candidates and could result in harmful outcomes for patients.
+As a result, we may never succeed in developing a marketable product, we may not become profitable and the value of our ordinary shares would decline.